harel-coffee/gender_history-auto/topic_network_visualization.md

 The size of the node indicates its overall frequency, i.e. the large the more frequent the topic is.

+For a final version, I can reorganize this plot such that the female topics are towards the left side of the graph and the male topics towards the right side.
+However, since our topic model will still change, I didn't want to spend time on this for the moment.

 ![alt text](https://github.com/srisi/gender_history/raw/master/data/networks/gephi_thin.png)

 Notes and observations: